Ibrahim-Achkar/from_the_ground_up/README.md

 V: That's awesome, cos I just lost all my money on crypto.
 I need a change.

-I: From the ground up to the rescue, once again.
+I: From the Ground Up to the rescue, once again.